redstreet/fava_investor/fava_investor/modules/assetalloc_class/README.md

 # Asset Allocation

 Understanding the asset allocation of a portfolio is important.
-This module reports your current portfolio's asset allocation, to an arbitrary asset class hierarchy and depth of your choice.
+This module reports your current portfolio's asset allocation, based on an arbitrary asset class hierarchy and depth of your choice.

 ## Installation
 A Fava extension, a Beancount command line client, and a library are all included.